betterscientificsoftware/bssw.io/Articles/Blog/2023-10-fear-of-large-codes.md

 ### What if AI models take over?

 Some people believe the rise of AI and large language models (LLMs) will change the way we write and understand software.
-In fact, some experts in the field of programming believe that humans writing software, the corresponding documentation, and the whole idea of software maintainability will eventually become obsolete.
+In fact, some experts in the field of programming believe that humans writing software and the corresponding documentation, and the whole idea of software maintainability will eventually become obsolete.
 Why?
 Because, assuming a powerful enough AI/LLM system were available, this system would write the software and its documentation in a matter of "minutes".
 Furthermore, there will not be a need to maintain this software since the cost of constantly re-writing it from scratch and replacing it will be small -- negligible compared to the cost of humans developing software.